aspose-words/Aspose.Words-for-Java/README.md

 - Include all files within the folder of the example that is being compiled.
 - A library reference to Aspose.Words.jar which is found within the lib folder must be added to the project.
 - Depending on the example being compiled, a reference to other Aspose.Words libraries may also be required.
 These are found under the demos-only-lib folder inside the lib folder.
-- Example code which demonstrates conversion of a document to image requires the appropriate ImageIO codecs installed on the system.
-If one of these codecs is missing it will present itself as a runtime error such as: "java.lang.IllegalStateException: Cannot find an ImageIO writer for the specified format: bmp".
-The ImageIO can be downloaded from here: http://download.java.net/media/jai-imageio/builds/release/1.1/
 - The entry point for each example is always found at "Program.Main".

 ##Contact Us